Vilcek Foundation awards $600,000 to immigrant professionals in the United States

 NEW YORK, Sept.
-7, 2021 /PRNewswire/ -- The Vilcek Foundation announces the recipients of the 2022 Vilcek Foundation Prizes, totaling $600,000.
+7, 2021 /PRNewswire-HISPANIC PR WIRE/ -- The Vilcek Foundation announces the recipients of the 2022 Vilcek Foundation Prizes, totaling $600,000.
 These prizes recognize foreign-born scientists and artists in the United States, and are an important part of the foundation's work to celebrate the enormous contributions immigrants make to intellectual and cultural life.

 Each year, the foundation awards three major prizes: the Vilcek Prize in Biomedical Science, the Vilcek Prize in the Arts and Humanities, and the Vilcek Prize for Excellence.
 In 2022, the Vilcek Prize in the Arts and Humanities is awarded in dance; the 2022 Vilcek Prize for Excellence is awarded in biotechnology.
 Recipients of these three prizes each receive an unrestricted cash award of $100,000.